JustinTArthur/apoclypsebm/README.md

   -d DEVICE, --device=DEVICE
-                        comma separated device IDs, by default will use all (for OpenCL - only GPU devices)
+                        comma separated device IDs, by default will use all (for OpenCL - only GPU devices) -a ADDRESS, --address=ADDRESS
+                        Bitcoin address to spend the block reward to if allowed.
+Required for solo mining, ignored with stratum or getwork sources.
+  --coinbase-msg=COINBASE_MSG
+                        Custom text to include in the coinbase of the generation tx if allowed, encoded as UTF-8. default=ApoCLypse

   Miner Options:
     -r RATE, --rate=RATE